kadena-io/marmalade/README.md

 4.  **Finalizing URI:**

     -  Merge the metadata folder CID (e.g., "Baymetx...") with the respective filename and extension to construct a comprehensive URI (e.g., "ipfs://Baymetx.../1.json").
-    -  Forge the final URI for the token on the ledger to the combined CID (e.g., "ipfs://Baymetx.../1.json")

 ### Example: